-Below is a summary of and commentary on David Foster Wallace‘s (1962 – 2008) well-known commencement speech: “This Is Water: Some Thoughts, Delivered on a Significant Occasion, about Living a Compassionate Life.”
-Some of its themes are solipsism, loneliness, monotony, education, and the importance of sympathy and conscious awareness.
+Below is a summary of and commentary on David Foster Wallace‘s (1962 – 2008) famous commencement speech: “This Is Water: Some Thoughts, Delivered on a Significant Occasion, about Living a Compassionate Life.”
+Its themes include solipsism, loneliness, monotony, education, and the importance of sympathy and conscious awareness.

 Wallace begins with a parable:

 There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says “Morning, boys.
 How’s the water?”
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes “What the hell is water?”

 Wallace quickly explains that “The point of the fish story is merely that the most obvious, important realities are often the ones that are hardest to see and talk about.”
 Against the story’s backdrop, he argues that the significance of a liberal arts education isn’t so much about learning how to think, but that it provides “the choice of what to think about.”

 To explain this idea consider that most of us are close-minded, unaware of how imprisoned we are to the ideas and events that continually shape us—to the water all around us.
 In contrast, a real education teaches us: “To be just a little less arrogant.
 To have just a little critical awareness about myself and my certainties.
 Because a huge percentage of the stuff that I tend to be automatically certain of is, it turns out, totally wrong and deluded.”